 Most motorcycle accidents result in catastrophic injuries.
-As a motorcyclist, you likely have grounds for a liability claim and should consult a motorcycle accident lawyer in NYC.
+As a motorcyclist, you likely have grounds for a liability claim and should consult a motorcycle accident lawyer in New York City.
 Remember that New York also follows a pure comparative negligence rule.
-Even if it is determined that you share any fault in your accident, you can still recover damages.
+Even if it is determined that you share some fault in your accident, you can still recover damages.

 Under New York’s comparative negligence law, as long as the plaintiff’s fault percentage is less than the defendant’s, the plaintiff will receive compensation for his or her damages.
 However, the court will reduce his or her award by his or her fault percentage.
 For example, in a $100,000 case in which the plaintiff is 20% at fault, the plaintiff would lose 20% of the case award for a net total of $80,000.

-- Lost income.
-If an accident causes a victim to miss work during recovery, he or she can claim the wages lost during that time as economic damages.
-The plaintiff will need to provide pay stubs or other documentation so the court can award an appropriate amount.
+- Lost income: If an accident causes a victim to miss work during recovery, he or she can claim the wages lost during that time as economic damages.
+The plaintiff will need to provide pay stubs or any other documentation so the court can award an appropriate amount.

 - Mental trauma